 Draganfly Fulfills Order of 30 Reconnaissance Drones for Ukraine

 Los Angeles, CA., Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Draganfly Inc. (NASDAQ: DPRO) (CSE: DPRO) (FSE: 3U8) (“Draganfly” or the “Company”), an award-winning, industry-leading drone solutions, and systems developer, announced today that the Company is fulfilling an order for an additional 30 reconnaissance drones through its channel partner DEF-C, along with continued support from DroneAid.
+18, 2022 (GLOBE NEWSWIRE) -- Draganfly Inc. DPRO DPRO 3U ("Draganfly" or the "Company"), an award-winning, industry-leading drone solutions, and systems developer, announced today that the Company is fulfilling an order for an additional 30 reconnaissance drones through its channel partner DEF-C, along with continued support from DroneAid.

 Through its strategic relationship with DEF-C, a Ukrainian defense services company, Draganfly's drone technology is being deployed to provide valuable intelligence, surveillance, and reconnaissance information.